veuse/veuse-portfolio/README.md

 **Documentation**

-Extensive documentation is included in an admin-page.
-Right where you need it.
+Extensive documentation is included.
+It is localized inside your wp-admin, so it is always available when you need it the most.

+**Fully localized**
+A .po file is included for translating all plugin textstrings.

 **Quick Facts**